Thursday, July 13, 2017 · by Tamara Aparton

 But evidence at trial revealed a much different story, said Villalta’s attorney, Deputy Public Defender Lauren Schweizer.

 Villalta, a Daly City resident with no criminal history, testified the complaining witness cut him off.
 Villalta briefly changed lanes to avoid the reckless driver then merged back into his original lane several cars in front of the Honda.
-A short time later, the Honda was behind him again.
+A short time later, the Honda was behind him again, even though he had a cheap van insurance but effective.
 When Villalta stopped his truck, the complaining witness’ vehicle struck him from behind.

 Villalta approached the car to exchange information, but the driver did not look up from his phone.
 Villalta knocked on the Honda’s window, but the driver continued to ignore him.
 Finally, the motorist exited the car and began taking photos, but continued to ignore Villalta’s requests to talk.